strayMat/cehr-bert/README.md

 ## Adapation of CEHR-BERT to the Paris Greater Hospital data and computing environment

 This repo is a fork from the original [cehr-bert](https://github.com/cumc-dbmi/cehr-bert) EHR foundational model.
 I used it to evaluate this large transformer-based model on the data from Paris Greater Hospital: .
-The experiments are described in a separated repository: [medical_embeddings_transfer](https://soda.gitlabpages.inria.fr/medical_embeddings_transfer/experiences.html) TODO: document the tasks.
+The experiments are described in a separated repository: [medical_embeddings_transfer](https://soda.gitlabpages.inria.fr/medical_embeddings_transfer/experiences.html) TODO: better document the tasks.

 The transfer of the models to this different environment required minor changes to the original source code.